NikiReis/NikiReis/README.md

 # 👋 Hi, I’m @NikiReis
-#### 👀 I’m interested in Data Science, Computater Modeling and Computational Fluid Dynamics
+#### 👀 I’m interested in Data Science, Computer Modeling and Computational Fluid Dynamics
 #### 🌱 I’m currently learning Python for Data Science and their applications in Computational Fluid Dynamics (CFD),
 ####  Aerodynamics Principles and Computational Modeling
 #### 🎓 I am currently studying the 7th period of BSc in Computer Science at the Catholic University of Brasília (Brazil)